bave8672/doodle/README.md

 # Doodle

+(WIP)

 A typescript wrapper for the 2D HTML canvas.
+Defines a global `doodle` object that automatically resizes the canvas, and updates any elements bound to it on each animation frame.
+Some default elements are supplied, and the user can plug in their own.

 ## Features:

 - An interface to plug in your own custom canvas objects
-- Implementation of common math and physics funcions.
+- Implementation of basic graphics, math and physics functions.

 ## Quickstart